-In an effort to attract new customers, many banks offer monetary incentives when new customers meet the relatively easy requirements as laid out by the bank.
-Bank deposits are a very cheap source of funding for banks, so companies can then turn around and lend that money out at much higher rates.
+To attract new customers, many banks offer monetary incentives when new customers meet the relatively easy requirements as laid out by the bank.
+Bank deposits are a very cheap source of funding for banks, so companies can turn around and lend that money out at much higher rates.

 A $200 bonus per customer is a drop in the bucket for them when can then turn around and make a huge profit off of your deposits.

-Many of the fintech companies such as SoFi, Chime, or One Finance often offer referral bonuses.
-If you sign-up for a bonus and know a friend or significant other who might be interested too, this is an easy way to increase your bonuses.
+Many fintech companies such as SoFi, Chime, or One Finance often offer referral bonuses.
+If you sign-up for a bonus and know a friend or significant other who might be interested, this is an easy way to increase your bonuses.

-To be eligible for the bonus, there’s usually a short list of requirements that need to be met.
+To be eligible for the bonus, there’s usually a short list of requirements to be met.
 These requirements are usually listed at the bottom of the page.

 Requirements Commonly Include:

 In general, the requirements aren’t usually too cumbersome.
-However, as a beginner, start with 1 or 2 accounts at a time.
+However, as a beginner, start with 1 or 2 accounts.

+Download a password keeper.
+This is a must.
+I use LastPass.
+Sometimes the premium account is worth it if you have money spread all over the place, so your partner or family could gain access to your accounts.
 This will make your life much simpler later on.
-When you become an experienced bank account churner and have multiple accounts open at the same time, keeping track of the details will be critical.
+When you become an experienced bank account churner and have multiple accounts open simultaneously, keeping track of the details will be critical.